-The XPT801 sound level meter allows parallel storage of a very large set of acoustic parameters with sampling down to 100 ms. Through the Time History, Globals storage groups, the user has logging tools that allow recording of sound phenomena with high temporal resolution.
-The Time History and Globals storage groups can be used simultaneously, providing the acoustician with a versatile logging tool that can be adapted to any need.
+The XPT800 sound level meter allows parallel storage of a very large set of acoustic parameters with sampling down to 10ms.
+Through the Time History, Report, Events, Globals storage groups, the user has logging tools that allow recording of sound phenomena both with high temporal resolution and with integrated sampling over medium or long times thus being able to quantify sound emissions on an hourly or daily basis, for example, or with hourly moving average integrations.
+In addition, storage of time histories and calculated acoustic parameter values of occasional events is also possible independently of continuous storage of levels, saving the user, if necessary, from storing data not of interest.
+The Time History, Report, Events, and Globals storage groups can be used simultaneously, providing the acoustician with a versatile logging tool that can be adapted to any need.